-The board of the Shenandoah Community School District, acting on behalf of the school district, will have jurisdiction over school matters within the territory of the school district.
+The board acting on behalf of the school district, will have jurisdiction over school matters within the territory of the school district.

 The board is empowered to make policy for its own governance, for employees, for students and for school district facilities.
 The board is also empowered to enforce its policies.
 The board may, through its quasi-judicial power, conduct hearings and rule on issues and disputes confronting the school district.